radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 ## Step 4: Use Azure/AWS recipes in your application

 This step requires an Azure subscription or an AWS account to deploy cloud resources, which will incur costs.
-You will need to add the [Azure /AWS cloud provider]({{< ref providers >}}) to your environment in order to deploy Azure resources and leverage Azure Recipes.
+You will need to add the [Azure/AWS cloud provider]({{< ref providers >}}) to your environment in order to deploy Azure resources and leverage Azure Recipes.

 {{< button text="Add a cloud provider" page="providers#configure-a-cloud-provider" newtab="true" >}}